Dec 21, 2022

 A variety of reasons have been given by HMRC for the MTD project, but my guess is that these include: To collect tax that is currently being dodged; to reduce cost within HMRC; and to make life easier and more efficient for businesses and individual taxpayers.

->> Is your business MTD ready?
-Powered Now fully supports MTD for VAT - book a free demo to get started!
+Powered Now fully supports MTD for VAT and MTD for IT is coming - book a free demo to get started!

 Slowly but surely, computers have become a critical part of every aspect of life.
 MTD is pushing both businesses and individuals to keep computer records but also to communicate digitally with HMRC.
 It seems unlikely that it will ever be rolled back.
 During my lifetime, the march of computers has seemed inevitable and all businesses becoming computerised doesn’t look like an exception.